DanielleMStevens/Mining_Known_MAMPs/Methods.md

     ```
     # parsing ANI values and comparing them to MAMP sequences to remove clonal genomes
     source("./11_ANI_analysis.R")

+    # finalizing MAMP list
+    source("./12_Finalize_MAMP_list_post_ANI.R")

     # ANI Figure  - takes a long time to run so only run once.
-    source("./12_ANI_plots.R")

-    # finalizing MAMP list
-    source("./13_Finalize_MAMP_list_post_ANI.R")
+    # Part of Supplemental Figure 1
+    source("./13_ANI_plots.R")
     ```

+## Assessing MAMP Abundance across diverse bacteria

+Now that we have a finalized MAMP list across a large number of genomes from diverse agriculturally-associated bacteria, I wanted to see how abundant each MAMP is across the genera assessed.
+To do so, I want to do a phylogenetic approach which is rhobust but not computationally intensive.
+To do so, I choose to use GToTree (into here)[https://github.com/AstrobioMike/GToTree], which assess 74 housekeeping genes found in bacteria.
+This should be more rhobust than a MSLA tree and less intensive than a core gene phylogeny.

-## 7. Phylogentic tree in respect to MAMPs abundance across genera
+### 7. Phylogentic tree in respect to MAMPs abundance across genera

-In order to plot the distribution of these MAMPs
+In order to plot the distribution of these MAMPs, I first needed to list all the genomes assessed in this study using the command below.

   ```
   # First we will print all the gbff genome files into a text file
   printf '%s\n' "$PWD"/* > filenames.txt
   ```

-   We will then mannually remove files from the path list (based on this file)
+  I will then mannually remove genomes listed from the file if there were found as clonal based on fastANI comparisons.
+This final list in file named filenames.txt will be passed to GToTree with the following below parameters.

   ```
-  GToTree -g filenames.txt -H Bacteria -n 6 -j 10 -k -G 0.2 -c 0.4 -T IQ-TREE -o phylogenic_tree_for_figure1
+  GToTree -g filenames.txt -H Bacteria -n 8 -j 10 -k -G 0.2 -o GToTree_output
   ```

   where,